If you are in the market for a dog that is intelligent, social, alert, and very responsive, Boston Lab might be your ideal choice.

 When it comes to how and what to feed your Boston Lab with, our recommendation would be high-quality dry dog food.

-Such food provides well-balanced meals that have all the nutrients needed for a proper development of your dog.
+Such food provides well-balanced meals that have all the nutrients needed for the proper development of your dog.

 As for how much, since your Boston Lab is not a big dog, 2 to 2-and-a-half cups of food daily will be fine.

-But, in order to protect your dog from becoming overweight, you should divide this food amount into two or even three equal meals.
+But, to protect your dog from becoming overweight, you should divide this food amount into two or even three equal meals.

 How much Exercise does a Boston Lab need?